hsauro/FMX-Skia-Tips/README.md

 A list of tips for users of skia and FMX

-1. How do I draw a line or bezier curve witha rounded end?
+1. How to draw a line or bezier curve witha rounded end?
-2. How do I create a dotted line?
+2. How to create a dotted line?
-3. How do I draw a bezier curve using skia?
+3. How to draw a bezier curve using skia?
 4. How to draw circles
 5. How do I clear the canvas?
 6. How to draw a rounded rectangle?
+7. How to draw some Text?

-**1. How do I draw a line or bezier curve witha rounded end?**
+**1. How to draw a line or bezier curve witha rounded end?**

 To draw a line with a rounded end in skia you need to change the StrokeCap to Round.
 Here is a simple example using Delphi: